-The Brock Commons – Tallwood House at UBC (courtesy of Wood WORKS!
-BC)
+UBC’s Brock Commons – Tallwood House big winner at Wood WORKS!
+BC Awards

 The tallest hybrid mass timber building in the world at the time of its construction, The Brock Commons – Tallwood House located at UBC in Vancouver was the most celebrated project of the 14th annual Wood Design Awards in BC, held February 26th at the Vancouver Convention Centre.
 The 18-storey project won in three categories, the Engineer Award, the Architect Award and Wood Innovation Award.